Summary: Learn how to plan for growth in your law firm in this comprehensive guide.

 If billing is to be done decentrally by branch, then each branch will need the capability of recording and retrieving client financial data.

 Any time an organization automates its accounting functions, stricter, more centralized control is required.
 If a firm is to use a central computer, branch offices will need to be fully integrated with respect to financial transaction recording and reporting.
-Attempted automation of non-compatible systems will only lead to chaos and breakdown of the accounting system.
+Attempted automation of non-compatible systems will only lead to chaos and a breakdown of the accounting system.

 There are several points that must be remembered no matter what systems or methods are decided on.
 Care should be taken to ensure that: